wowkster/wowkster/README.md

 [Cloaks+](https://github.com/CloaksPlus) is a Minecraft addon that allows you to get free Capes and Cosmetics on any Minecraft Client.
 We use:

-* Vite with SCSS for our main website which I helped create
-* React with Next.js and styled-components for our new website which I did completely myself (coming soon)
+* NextJS, Typescript, and styled-components for our website
-* Typescript/Discord.js for our Discord bot which I originally authored
+* Typescript/Discord.js for our Discord bot
-* Typescript/Fastify/Mongo for our backend API which I wrote myself
+* Typescript/Fastify/Mongo as well as some rust compoents for our backend API
-* Java/Kotlin for various Minecraft Plugins which i wrote may of
+* Java/Kotlin for various Minecraft Plugins
-* C# for our Desktop app which i wrote a decent amount of
+* C# for our Desktop App
-* C++ for our upcoming update for more client support
 * Typescript/Socket.io/Vue for a website which renders cape textures using Blender
 * Python for said cape render script
-* JS for a [Blockbench](https://blockbench.net) plugin (coming soon)
+* ThreeJS/Typescript for renderer-rewrite

-### Komodo

-[Komodo](https://github.com/KomodoLang/Komodo) is a compiled general-purpose programming language I am working on which is inspired by Javascript.
-I originally began development with C++, but decided that it was more work than I would have wanted, so I elected to use Typescript instead.

 ### Spigot